flint-lang/flint-lang.github.io/wiki/src/intermediates_guide/3_error_sets/1_introduction.md

 > Normal execution continues
 > ```

-The program now does no longer print the `ERROR: ...` message, as no error was thrown from the main function.
+The program now does no longer print the main function's error message, as no error was thrown from the main function.
 This is a core concept of Flint: When an error is catched and it is handled it is consiered that the error is "no longer a problem" and execution will continue as if there was no error at all.
 But there is still a lot more to cover before we are able to completely understand what errors really are and how to effectively use them.